18 email marketing performance metrics for improved campaign tracking

 4

-A/B test CTAs and landing pages to learn what drives the most conversions with your subscribers.
+A/B test CTAs and landing pages: Learn what drives the most conversions with your subscribers.

 You can use the RPS metric to determine your subscriber lifetime value.
-This can be a little trickier to work out as you’ll first need to work out the average amount of time a subscriber spends on your email list.
+This can be a little trickier to calculate as you’ll first need to work out the average amount of time a subscriber spends on your email list.

 Top tips to increase your subscriber lifetime value